mpataki/ansible-ha-nginx/README.md

 - `domain_name`
   - Ex. `my_home.duckdns.org`
   - This is the domain name where your pi can be reached from the internet.
 - `proxies` is a list of objects following the form below, each of which describe subdomain configuration.
-In addition, nginx will handle SSL termination and redirection from http to https.
+  - In addition, nginx will handle SSL termination and redirection from http to https.
+  - The optional `allowed_cidr` key will make nginx enforce that traffic to this subdomain must come from the provided cidr block.
+The example below only allows the subdomain to be accessed from the local network.

 Ex:
 ```yaml